carsonoid/workshop-guts-of-git/content/docs/workshop/branching/_index.md

 {{< /tab >}}
 {{< /tabs >}}

 Ok, so it's just a copy.
-Not very fancy or effecient but it works.
+Not very fancy or efficient but it works.
 As you become more familiar with git you might not do this as often.
 But when in doubt, take a few seconds nad make a backup.
 Then no matter what you do you can recover.

 {{<                                                               page-break >}}
 ## Tip: Kinds of Git Diagrams